eddie-energy/eddie/docs/3-extending/add-outbound-connector.md

-# Add an outbound-connector
+# Add an outbound connector

-An outbound-connector is a Spring Boot application.
+An outbound connector is a Spring Boot application.
 The starting point is a configuration class annotated with:

 - `@SpringBootApplication`
 - `@OutboundConnector(name = "outbound-connector-name")`

 The core module scans the classpath for all classes residing in the `energy.eddie` package and annotated with the `@OutboundConnector`-annotation.
-Outbound-connectors are started in their own spring context and dispatcher servlet, which is registered in the parent context (core module).
+Outbound connectors are started in their own spring context and dispatcher servlet, which is registered in the parent context (core module).
-The outbound-connector will behave like it is its own spring application with a few deviations.
+The outbound connector will behave like it is its own spring application with a few deviations.
 First, all beans defined in the core module are available in the child contexts.
-If the core defines a bean, it will be automatically available in the outbound-connector.
+If the core defines a bean, it will be automatically available in the outbound connector.
-For more information, see section [Beans of interest](#beans-of-interest) Second, each outbound-connector runs in a dispatcher servlet, meaning it is possible to add Spring WebMVC Controllers.
+For more information, see section [Beans of interest](#beans-of-interest) Second, each outbound connector runs in a dispatcher servlet, meaning it is possible to add Spring WebMVC Controllers.
-This is described in section [Dispatcher-Servlet](#dispatcher-servlet-web-interface) Third, outbound-connectors have to be explicitly enabled, otherwise they will not be started by the core module.
+This is described in section [Dispatcher-Servlet](#dispatcher-servlet-web-interface) Third, outbound connectors have to be explicitly enabled, otherwise they will not be started by the core module.
 More on that in subsubsection [the enabled property](#the-enabled-property).

-A short example for a minimal outbound-connector:
+A short example for a minimal outbound connector:

 ```java
 import energy.eddie.api.agnostic.outbound.OutboundConnector;